 1. Free Food

-Food is one of the biggest items in most household budgets.
-According to the annual Consumer Expenditures Survey by the Bureau of Labor Statistics (BLS), in 2014 the average American household spent $6,759 on food – more than 10% of its total income, and more than 12% of its total spending for the year.
+Food is one of the most significant expenses in most household budgets.
+According to the annual Consumer Expenditures Survey (CES) by the Bureau of Labor Statistics (BLS), in 2019, the average American household spent $8,169 on food.
+That’s nearly 10% of its total income and 13% of its total spending for the year.

 Contrary to popular belief, sometimes there actually is such a thing as a free lunch.
 If you know the right places and the right times to go, you can enjoy a meal, or at least a light snack, on the house.

 - Community Cafes.
 At community cafes, the price of a meal is whatever you can afford — even if that’s nothing at all.
 Some cafes, such as JBJ Soul Kitchen in Red Bank, New Jersey, ask you to work in the kitchen in exchange for your meal if you can’t pay.
 Others have a free dish of the day that’s available to anyone at no cost.